Kevin-Sim/SET09803-DevOps-Global-Online/labs/lab02/README.md

     </dependencies>
 ```

-We add this to the `pom.xml` file which should now be as follows:
+We add this to the `pom.xml` file as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>